mis350-s21/final-project-final-project/Readme.md

 - [x] Customer will gain the reset that show the detalis about the bill .

 - [x] Inventory will calculate the quantities of available products .

-- [x] customers choose the right time for delivery
+- [x] Customer can contact us on the support page for his suggestions, comments and complaints .

-- [x] the  store provides the process of choosing to pay via Knet or cash
+- [x] Our site provides a loyalty card to our loyal customers .

 ## ER-Diagram